-atives)

-will deliver in the next 3 years What success looks like (Measure of success)

-Papakura's open spaces and recreation facilities are fit-for-purpose and well used

-- Maintain support for developments at Bruce Pulman Park - Progressively upgrade existing parks, sports and recreation facilities to improve the overall standard and meet the needs of all age groups - Document community sport provision and facility needs across our area as part of a sports and active recreation facilities plan - Encourage active participation and play in open spaces - Support the Papakura Tennis and Squash Club to develop their facilities so that they are fit for purpose and future proofed. - Staged implementation of the Prince Edward Park masterplan - Identify Papakura open space investment priorities. - Work in partnership with Te Ākitai Waiohua on the future of Kirk's Bush (subject to enactment of settlement legislation for Te Ākitai Waiohua)

-- Maintenance of Bruce Pulman Park car parks through the work programme.
-Covering of the cricket nets through contestable funding. - At least one recreational facility is upgraded each year - A sport and recreation facilities plan is commenced - Papakura Local Parks Management Plan is commenced - Tennis court facilities are improved - Softball facilities are improved - Advice received and endorsed by the board on the Papakura Open Space investment priorities by end of June 2025.

-Services and facilities meet the community's needs now and into the future

-- Ensure we can use new and existing facilities as multi-purpose community spaces - Encourage library and communityled programmes to promote maximum use of the Takaanini community hub and library and the Sir Edmund Hillary Library - Libraries / multi-use community spaces are well utilised, and users are satisfied

-Communities are supported to achieve their goals and aspirations

-- Ensure community networks have capacity and capability to help our older people stay connected and contribute their skills, wisdom and experience. - Invest in community-led arts, events and multigenerational activities which use and celebrate our parks, open spaces and facilities, and promote health, movement and discovery for all age groups.
-We want to bring people together to meet and have fun at no cost - Fund a Community Broker role to help deliver the objectives in this plan by: - connecting the community with council departments, and elected members - o enabling the community to lead and to volunteer - o surfacing under-represented voices - o connecting with the Māori community - building high trust relationships and networks - providing the board and the wider Auckland Council organisation with community insights, and strategic advice - brokering strategic community partnerships - o leveraging external funding sources

-Community Broker has been funded annually

-Ensure the asset portfolio is fit for the changing community needs

-- When leases are up for renewal or expire, reassess renewals cost and building use, including low use and co-location.
-Consider whether leased buildings are fit for a growing population and sustainable in light of budget challenges - Assess how the local board's assets are used and services delivered, particularly in low use areas.
-Look at options to improve efficiency or reducing our asset portfolio over time by changing the way we deliver some services or combining them - Each lease renewal is reassessed to ensure facility is fully used and options presented for board consideration - Identify underused properties
+What we want to achieve What we will deliver in the next 3 years What success looks like (Objectives) (Key initiatives) (Measure of success) Papakura's parks, sports and recreation facilities are well used Maintain support for developments at Bruce Pulman Park Progressively upgrade existing parks, sports and recreation facilities to improve the overall standard and meet the needs of all age groups Document sports field and facility needs across our area as part of a Maintenance of Bruce Pulman Park car parks through the work programme At least one recreational facility is upgraded each year A sports and recreation plan is commenced sports and recreation investment plan Papakura Local Parks Management Plan is commenced Services and facilities meet the community's needs now and into the future Ensure we can use new and existing facilities as multi-purpose community hubs Encourage library and community-led programmes to promote maximum use of the Takaanini community hub and library alongside the well-used Sir Edmund Hillary Library • Libraries are used as multi- purpose hubs Communities are supported to achieve their goals and aspirations Ensure community networks have capacity and capability to help our older people stay connected and contribute their skills, wisdom and experience.
+Invest in community-led arts, events and multigenerational activities which use and celebrate our parks, open spaces and facilities, and promote health, movement and discovery for all age groups.
+We want to bring people together to meet and have fun at no cost Ensure the asset portfolio is fit for the changing community needs When leases are up for renewal or expire, reassess renewals cost and building use, including low use and co-location.
+Consider whether leased buildings are fit for a growing population and sustainable in light of budget challenges Assess how the local board's assets are used and services delivered, particularly in low use areas.
+Look at options to improve efficiency or reducing our asset portfolio over time by changing the way we deliver some services or combining them Each lease renewal is reassessed to ensure facility is fully used and options presented for board consideration Identify underused properties

-The existing council budget constraints may reduce the level of service or support in several areas including:
+The existing council budget constraints will reduce the level of service or support in several areas including:

-- arts programmes, grants, support for bands, māra kai and food security initiatives, events, neighbourhood support and Papakura Community Patrol funding, rangatahi development, capacity building and activities. - Discontinuing parks activities, youth scholarships and some safety initiatives (however, there may be continued limited support for Papakura Community Patrol and Neighbourhood Support).
+- arts programmes, grants, support for bands, māra kai and food security initiatives, events, neighbourhood support and crime watch funding, rangatahi development, capacity building including at Smiths Avenue, and activities. - Discontinuing parks activities, youth scholarships and some safety initiatives (however, there may be continued limited support for Crimewatch and Neighbourhood Support).